HsiangNianian/OlivaBiliLive/README.md

 ## ⏫Upgrade OlivOS

-To continue using the Bilibili Danmaku Dice plugin directly on Qingguo, we recommend upgrading OlivOS to the latest version and choosing to log in with the Bilibili Danmaku protocol.
+To continue using the `OlivaBiliLive` plugin directly on `OlivOS`, I recommend upgrading `OlivOS` to the latest version and choosing to login with the Bilibili Danmaku protocol.

 ## ✨Plugin Support

-This plugin provides native support and allows you to write various interesting plugins.
+Yes this plugin still provides native support and allows you to write various interesting plugins.

 ## 🐱‍🚀Join Group Chat